Why is my Partner Always Playing the Victim in Our Relationship?

 Dear Sybersue

-Your partner has to be willing to do the work to stay confident and keep their self-esteem in a healthy place.
-If they are not willing to help themselves and find a solution, it’s only a matter of time until your relationship fizzles out.
+Your partner must be willing to do the work to stay confident.
+They need to keep their self-esteem in a healthy place.
+If they are not willing to help themselves, your relationship will eventually fizzle out.
+They need to find a solution.
 It takes two people to make or break a partnership, it’s not one person’s job to hold everything in place.

 Sybersue xo <3